 Case Study 2 - Materiality in Space and Time

-This case study consists of two intertwined analyses that use specific recording techniques, including mobile photogrammetry and RTI-techniques in order to digitize historic materiality.
-The material basis is a collection of ethonological objects and natural history materials acquired by the Russian captain Ivan Antonovich Kuprejanov (1794-1857) during his time as governor of Russian America in the 1830s (Analysis 1 Kuprejanov).
+This case study consists of two intertwined analyses that use specific recording techniques, including mobile photogrammetry and RTI-techniques in order to digitise historic materiality.
+The material basis is a collection of ethnological objects and natural history materials acquired by the Russian captain Ivan Antonovich Kuprejanov (1794-1857) during his time as governor of Russian America in the 1830s (Analysis 1 Kuprejanov).
 Analysis 2 (Prize Papers) examines objects aboard of captured ships, which are preserved as part of their cargo as well as in mailbags belonging to the High Court of Admirality in London (Prize Papers).
-Both collections are characterized by an extremely heterogeneous and thus versatile historic materiality, which simulatenously represents a particular challenge for 3D digitization (transparent, shiny, fluid and polychrome surfaces).
+Both collections are characterised by an extremely heterogeneous and thus versatile historic materiality, which simulatenously represents a particular challenge for 3D digitization (transparent, shiny, fluid and polychrome surfaces).

 Analysis 1 – Kuprejanov